AbdulJeilani/testdeed/README.md

 <dependency>
     <groupId>com.heapbrain</groupId>
     <artifactId>testdeed</artifactId>
-    <version>1.2.7</version>
+    <version>1.3.0</version>
 </dependency>

-2. Clear your warnings from pom.xml (ex. managed version higher)

-2. maven update project and then "run clean package"
+2. Clear your warnings from pom.xml (ex. managed version higher) Maven update and "run clean package"

-2. add testdeed.properties in your src/resource folder to add qahost, qphost, prhost
+4. add testdeed.properties in src/resource folder and add qahost, qphost, prhost add /webapp/performance folder under /src/main - This will help to access your report from server.

-3. In springboot class
+5. In springboot class
 	a. @TestDeedApplication(name="Your application name")
 	b. @ComponentScan(basePackages= {"com.heapbrain.core.testdeed","your_package"})
 	c.
 In main method - TestDeedApp.load(YourSpringBootApplication.class);

-4. In controller
+   In controller
 	a.
 In service - @TestDeedApi(name="Your Service name", isProdEnabled=false) - Name should be unique
 	b.
 In method (Optional)- @TestDeedApiOperation(name="testGet", description="Return employee Name")

-5. Start your server..
+6. Start your server..
 For performance url : <http://your_server_url>/testdeed.html
 Your report : <http://your_server_url>/loadrunner.html

-You can save your report using browser save function.
-It will save complete report in single html file.

 Happy stress loading :)